patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-fundamentals.md

 ## Understanding users’ needs
 Great user experiences don’t just happen.
 They’re designed, tested, and refined with users in mind.
 To develop inclusive products, it’s important to understand the varying needs of all users and consider the assistive tools and methods that they use.

-This section provides information to help you better understand and address the needs of users [with diverse abilities](https://www.a11yproject.com/posts/accessibility-is-blind-people/).
+This section provides information to help you better understand and address some of the needs of [users with diverse abilities](https://www.a11yproject.com/posts/accessibility-is-blind-people/).
 It is important to note that some users might fall into multiple groups, and some might use tools created for a different group.

 ### Motor control
 Users with reduced motor control often use a keyboard or computer mouse to access content.
+Some users may also have difficulty keeping a mouse steady when trying to interact with content.

-To support users with reduced motor control, remember that:
+To design for users with reduced motor control, remember that:

 - Users who rely on a keyboard need elements that are keyboard accessible and highly visible when in focus.
 - Users who rely on a mouse or touch need target areas that are large enough to be hit easily.